19hours/sg-statutes/Acts/Income Tax Act.md

 [19/2013]

-(2) Any person guilty of an offence under subsection (1) shall be liable on conviction —

-(a) to a fine not exceeding $1,000 and in default of payment to imprisonment for a term not exceeding 6 months; and

-(b) in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction.
+(2) Any person guilty of an offence under subsection (1) shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $100 for every day or part of a day during which the offence continues after conviction.

-[19/2013]
+[Act 34 of 2016 wef 29/12/2016]

 (3) The Comptroller may compound any offence under subsection (1).